sweetchipsw/Sweetmon_legacy/README.md

 # PS

-1. I'm waiting for your pull requests!
+1. Pull Requests are always welcome!
 2. Please create Issue or send me an email to me if you have any questions or requests.
 3. Please check the http://blog.sweetchip.kr/408